-As of Monday 30th March 2020, bulk-billing will be available for online and over-the-phone appointments with eligible mental health services.
-Telehealth services will be available to all Australians, allowing many to receive support and treatment remotely with a mental health professional.
-Private health insurance also now provides one on one psychology teleconsultations.
+One of the most significant developments came on 30 March, when bulk-billing became available for online and over-the-phone appointments with eligible mental health services.
+Now, telehealth services are available to all Australians, allowing many to receive support and treatment from a mental health professional remotely.
+Private health insurance will also cover one-on-one psychology teleconsultations.

-Telehealth or teleconsultations use audio or video to discuss symptoms, advice and diagnosis without having to go into your GP or to hospital.
-It's intended to help avoid overwhelming clinics and hospitals with patients who can be treated remotely and help minimise the spread of coronavirus.
+Telehealth services or teleconsultations use audio or video services to discuss symptoms, advice and diagnoses so that you don't have to visit your GP or go to hospital.
+They're intended to help clinics and hospitals avoid being overwhelmed with patients who can be treated remotely and to help minimise the spread of coronavirus.

 Currently, counsellors are not part of the Medicare scheme.
 You can only obtain a Medicare rebate for services provided by psychologists, occupational therapists or social workers (with a GP referral).